Kris O'Dowd

-Kristofer O'Dowd (born May 14, 1988) is a former American football center.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2011.
-He played college football for the University of Southern California.
+Kristofer O'Dowd (born May 14, 1988) is an American former college football player who was a center for the USC Trojans.
+He was signed by the Arizona Cardinals of the National Football League (NFL) as an undrafted free agent in 2011.

 High school career

 O'Dowd's 2006 honors included Parade All-American, EA Sports All-American first-team, Super Prep All-American, Prep Star All-American, USA Today All-USA second-team, Super Prep Elite 50, Prep Star 100, Rivals.com 100, Super Prep All-Farwest, Prep Star All-West, Scout.com All-West, Long Beach Press-Telegram Best in the West first-team, Orange County Register Fab 15 first-team, Tacoma News-Tribune Western 100 and All-State as a senior offensive lineman at Salpointe Catholic High in Tucson (Ariz.).
 He was also invited to play in the 2007 U.S. Army All-American Bowl alongside fellow USC recruits Marc Tyler, Chris Galippo, and Everson Griffen.
 He recorded 90 pancake blocks in 2006.
 As a junior in 2005, he made the All-State first-team.
 He also attended Salpointe Catholic Highschool in Tucson, Arizona.